Borrowed Bites

 Close up of baked sweet potato with candied nuts with text overlay

-It is surprisingly easy to make these Perfect Baked Sweet Potatoes!
+It is surprisingly easy to make these perfect Baked Sweet Potatoes!
 They are soft and tender, the ideal base for sweet or savory toppings.
 With only 5 minutes of hands-on time, you can have these healthy and filling sweet potatoes ready to serve.

 Close up of perfect baked sweet potato with toppings